 Who doesn’t love sweet potatoes?
 I mean it is hard not to enjoy them.
-Their texture is perfect for many culinary creations making them quite versatile.
-Since I was a child we ate many different types, prepared in soups, juices, desserts, and main dishes.
+Their texture is perfect for many culinary creations, making them quite versatile.
+Since I was a child, we have eaten a variety of sweet potatoes, which are prepared in soups, juices, desserts, and main dishes.

-My grandmother would make fritters using a variety of sweet potato called “camote blanco” translated “white sweet potato”.
+My grandmother would make fritters using a variety of sweet potatoes called “camote blanco,” which translates as “white sweet potato.”
 She would fry them in vegetable oil and often add cheese to them.
-This was a lick your fingers ordeal.
+This was a lick-your-fingers ordeal.
 I remember adding ketchup and salt and devouring my plate in minutes.

-Although my grandma’s recipe is amazing I’m going to share my adaptation to it.
-The first time I made these I only had regular sweet potatoes so I used what I had on hand.
-I’ve since made them with Hannah sweet potatoes and Japanese sweet potatoes and they don’t disappoint.
+Although my grandma’s recipe is fantastic, I will share my adaptation of it.
+The first time I made these, I only had regular sweet potatoes, so I used what I had on hand.
+I’ve since made them with Hannah and Japanese sweet potatoes, and they haven’t disappointed me.

 To make these you will need: